What will my consultation be like?

 How successful is treatment?

 If your hair loss is treatable, the amount of regrowth you will achieve depends on the type of hair loss you have and whether there has been any damage to your hair follicles.
-This will be discussed with you during your consultation.
-Treatment is less likely to succeed if check-ups aren't attended and treatment plans aren't followed.
+This will be discussed with you during your video consultation.
+Treatment is less likely to succeed if check-ups aren't attended and treatment advice isn't followed.

-I'm thinking of becoming a Trichologists where do I start?
+I'm thinking of becoming a Trichologist, where do I start?